 - ½ teaspoon ground black pepper

-- 2 Tablespoons canola oil divided
+- 2 Tablespoons vegetable or canola oil divided

 - 2 Tablespoons olive oil